daily word - big circle

 Add new comment

-daily word - discomfort?
+daily word - my name

 Dale Cresap's picture